MehulKhanna/PokeGrinder/readme.md

     // Hunting Channel ID, 0 to disable hunting "FishingChannel": 0,
-    // Fishing Channel ID, 0 to disable fishing "Balls": {
+    // Fishing Channel ID, 0 to disable fishing "ExceptionBalls": {
+      "Crystal Onix": "mb"
+    },
+    // Set which balls to send on specific pokemons "Balls": {
       // Which ball for which rarity (hunting) "Common": "pb",